Your Military Rights

 McCormack & McCormack Will Fight for Your Rights

 Whether you have been named as a suspect in an ongoing criminal investigation or you have already been charged with a crime, the actions you take right now could have an enormous impact on your future.
 If you take the time to properly understand your rights and to seek the help of a military criminal defense lawyer who can guide you through this experience, you may be able to clear your name and soon put this situation behind you.
-Failure to assert your rights, on the other hand, could end up causing irreparable harm to your career and to your goals for future success and happiness.
+Failure to assert your rights, on the other hand, could end up causing irreparable harm to your career and future in the civilian community.
+Under Article 31b of the Uniform Code of Military Justice (UCMJ), once you are considered a suspect of a criminal offense, you have the absolute right to remain silent and to the assistance of an attorney.

-The first thing which you must understand is the vital necessity of exercising your right to remain silent.
-It would be difficult to exaggerate the importance of pleading the Fifth Amendment by refusing to discuss the case with anyone but your attorney.
-Don't make the mistake of speaking with law enforcement investigators; tell them in clear and unequivocal terms, "I want my lawyer - now."
-Never let your guard down when speaking with the police; realize that the longer you keep talking to them, the greater are the chances that you will end up saying something which incriminates you and which could make the difference between a conviction and a dismissal of the charges.
+The first thing which you must understand is the vital necessity of exercising your rights to remain silent and to the assistance of an attorney.
+It would be difficult to exaggerate the importance of invoking your rights to remain silent to and the assistance of an attorney.
+Don't make the mistake of speaking with military or civilian law enforcement investigators, or member of your command.
+You must firmly invoke your rights - tell them in clear and unequivocal terms, "I want my lawyer - now" and you refuse to make any statements.
+Understand that saying “I think I need an attorney” is NOT an unequivocal invocation of your rights.
+Never let your guard down when speaking with law enforcement or members of your command; realize that the longer you keep talking to them, the greater are the chances that you will end up saying something which incriminates you and which could make the difference between a conviction and a dismissal of the charges.
+One you do invoke your rights, it is also important to remember that you can not then ask any questions, since by doing so, you may be effectively waiving the rights you previously invoked.

 Refer any requests for comment to McCormack & McCormack as your legal representation, and then respectfully decline to say anything else.
 As your attorneys, we will not hesitate to take action to hold law enforcement personnel accountable for violating your constitutional rights, and we will fight to protect you against the serious consequences you now face.